pokt-network/pocket-core/doc/cli-interface-spec.md

 ```

 - `pocket node unstake <fromAddr>`
-> Unstakes a Node from the network, changing it's status to `Unstaking`.
+> Unstakes a Node from the network, changing its status to `Unstaking`.
 Prompts the user for the `<fromAddr>` account passphrase.
 >
 > Arguments:
 > - `<fromAddr>`: The address of the sender.